This page introduces key concepts for Ray clusters:

 It is important to understand that the autoscaler only reacts to task and actor resource requests, and not application metrics or physical resource utilization.
 To learn more about autoscaling, refer to the user guides for Ray clusters on VMs and Kubernetes.

-Using the Ray Client to connect remotely to the cluster.
+(For Experts only) Use Ray Client to connect remotely to the cluster within a driver script.

-To learn how to run workloads on a Ray cluster, refer to the Ray Jobs guide.
+For details on these workflows, refer to the Ray Jobs API guide.